shadab034/Encrypted-Notes-Project/README.md

     Navigate to the project directory: cd encrypted-notes Install dependencies: npm install
     Configure database and environment variables
-    Start the application: npm start
+    Start the application: npm run start:dev (This will start the Application in Development Environment)

 # *Video Walkthrough*